Sayantanidalui/Sayantanidalui/README.md

-# 👩‍💻 Data Enthusiast | Aspiring Data Analyst | Lifelong Learner
+# 👩‍💻 Data Enthusiast | Aspiring Data Analyst

 Hi there!
 I'm **Sayantani**, a passionate student diving deep into the world of **Data Analysis**.
 I enjoy working with data to uncover insights, support decision-making, and solve real-world problems.
 I'm building a strong foundation in data analytics through continuous learning, hands-on-projects and continous exploration of tools and technologies in the data domain.